The Latest WUN Headlines + A Look at What's Up on Tuesday

 Weather

-Tuesday Night: Partly cloudy, with a low around 59.
-Southwest wind 3 to 7 mph.
+Tuesday Night: Mostly clear, with a low around 65.
+Southwest wind 9 to 11 mph.

 Marine

-Tuesday: Variable winds less than 5 kt, becoming SSW 5 to 9 kt in the afternoon.
-Mostly sunny.
+Tuesday: SW wind 9 to 13 kt.
+Sunny.
 Seas 1 ft or less.

-Tuesday Night: SW wind around 6 kt becoming variable and less than 5 kt in the evening.
-Partly cloudy.
+Tuesday Night: SW wind 8 to 10 kt.
+Mostly clear.
 Seas 1 ft or less.

 Sun, Moon, & Tide